 - Kubo and the Two Strings: At first, Kubo seems like he's just papyrokinetic, able to control paper while playing music with his shamisen.
 He uses his power to tell stories in his home village, making origami puppets that move on their own.
 But, at the end, it's shown to expand to paper-like things, such as leaves and cloth.

 - Miss Peregrine's Home for Peculiar Children has the Adaptational Superpower Change aerokinetic, previously pyrokinetic, Emma Bloom, who can manipulate air (such as making air bubbles to breathe underwater, or blowing powerful wind gusts).
-A side effect of her power is her body is lighter than air, and she would float away helplessly without a pair of heavy iron boots to weigh her down.
+A side effect of her power is that her body is lighter than air, so she would float away helplessly without a pair of heavy iron boots to weigh her down.

 - Circleverse: Ambient Mages, a.k.a Mages whose powers center around concepts such as clothing, weather, plants, metal, lightning, glass, stone, and dance.
 Mainly expressed by physical manipulation of such, except for plants, which allows forced growth, which is still technically "telekinetic plant control", and dance, which is Magic Dance.